-Attached is our Actuarial Valuation of the Other Post-Employment Benefits (OPEB) provided under the Texas Employees Group Benefits Program (GBP) administered by the Employees Retirement System of Texas (ERS) for the Fiscal Year ending August 31, 2019 (GBP OPEB).
-The purpose of this valuation is to provide accounting information that is required by the Governmental Accounting Standards Board Statement No. 74 (GASB No. 74) which sets forth the financial reporting standards for plans of state and local governments that provide post-employment benefits other than pension benefits.
+Attached is our Actuarial Valuation of the Other Post-Employment Benefits (OPEB) provided under the Texas Employees Group Benefits Program (GBP) administered by the Employees Retirement System of Texas (ERS) for the Measurement Year Ended August 31, 2019 and Employer Reporting for Fiscal Years Ending on or before August 31, 2020 (GBP OPEB).
+The purpose of this valuation is to provide accounting information that is required by the Governmental Accounting Standards Board Statement No. 75 (GASB No. 75) which sets forth the financial reporting standards for state and local government employers that provide post-employment benefits other than pension benefits.
 Such benefits are referred to collectively as OPEB.
-The results of this valuation are appropriate only for purposes of GASB No. 74.
+The results of this valuation are appropriate only for purposes of GASB No. 75.

 The GBP provides OPEB for retired employees of the State of Texas and certain institutions of higher education and other agencies as specified in Chapter 1551 of the Texas Insurance Code.
-For purposes of this report, the participating employers are referred to collectively as the Employer.
+For purposes of this report, the term employer is used when referring to the cost-sharing employers collectively.